jupyter/docker-stacks/tagging/README.md

 print("Git message:", GitHelper.commit_message())
 ```

-Prefix of commit hash (namely, 12 letters) is used as an image tag to make it easy to inherit from a fixed version of docker image.
+Prefix of commit hash (namely, 12 letters) is used as an image tag to make it easy to inherit from a fixed version of a docker image.

 ### Tagger